WasatchPhotonics/WasatchUSB/README.md

 A UTF-8 enabled font and terminal.
 The screen capture was created using Source Code Pro and gnome-terminal.

-Baseline tests are available without the spectra and cooling visualization on both MS Windows and Linux.
+Baseline tests are available without the spectrum and cooling visualization on both MS Windows and Linux.
 First, follow the instructions in the Device Configuration section below.
 Run the tests specific to your unit with the commands: